 The CDC recommends washing your hands for 15 to 30 seconds to remove germs.
 Worldwide, many countries and global organizations have adopted guidelines for washing hands for about 20 seconds.

-Not sure how long is 20 seconds of hand-washing?
-Hum the “Happy Birthday” song twice while scrubbing with soap and water.
+Not sure how long 20 seconds of hand-washing is?
+Hum the “Happy Birthday” song twice all the way through while scrubbing.

 6. Ignoring your fingernails